Risingson/eveeyedocs/docs/sync/ee-character-management.md

 !!! success "Security"
     A complementary key is stored on eveeye server.
 It alone cannot be used to authenticate a character or use any EVE Online [ESI](https://esi.evetech.net/) APIs.<br><br>If you got security concerns consider using two factor authentication.
 It can be enabled in your Discord account settings under `My Account`.

-To revoke access for Eveeye goto the Authorized Apps within Discord settings and hit [https://community.eveonline.com/support/third-party-applications/](https://community.eveonline.com/support/third-party-applications/)
+To revoke access for Eveeye goto the `Authorized Apps` within Discord settings and hit `Deauthorize`.

 ## Login process
 To add characters tap <img src="https://raw.githubusercontent.com/Risingson/eedocs/master/docs/images/User-100_26_100_off.png" width="24" height="24" > or your character's portrait in the menu.
 After selecting to add a character you will get redirected to a new native browser window to log into EVE Online and then back to Eveeye with the character added.